Ingrid Bergman: Marriages and children

-Her marriage with Rossellini experienced several problems and eventually ended in divorce in 1957.
-Rossellini's cousin, Renzo Avanzo, was worried that Bergman would deflect Rossellini from making pictures he should be making.
-Rossellini didn't like her friends for fear of them trying to lure her back to Hollywood.
+Her marriage with Rossellini declined and eventually ended in divorce in 1957.
+Rossellini's cousin, Renzo Avanzo, was worried that Bergman would discourage Rossellini from making pictures he should be making.
+Rossellini didn't like her friends, fearing they would lure her back to Hollywood.
 He was possessive and would not allow Bergman to work for anyone else.
 In 1957, Rossellini had an affair with Sonali Das Gupta while filming in India.
-Bergman met with the Prime Minister of India, Pandit Nehru, in London to get permission for Rossellini to leave India.
-They divorced in 1957.
+Bergman met with Indian Prime Minister Jawaharlal Nehru in London, to get permission for Rossellini to leave India.

 On 21 December 1958, Bergman married Lars Schmidt, a theatrical entrepreneur from a wealthy Swedish shipping family.
 She met Schmidt through her publicist, Kay Brown.
-They spent summers together in Danholmen, Lars's private island off the coast of Sweden.
-The couple and their children stayed at Choisel, close to Paris.
-With Bergman constantly off to filming, Lars was all over Europe, producing plays and television shows.
-Their work schedules put a strain on their marriage.
-While vacationing with Schmidt in Monte Gordo beach (Algarve region, Portugal) in 1963, right after recording the TV movie Hedda Gabler, she got ticketed for wearing a bikini that showed too much, according to the modesty standards of conservative Portugal.
+The couple and their children spent summers together in Danholmen, Lars's private island off the coast of Sweden.
+They also stayed at Choisel near Paris.
+Bergman traveled frequently for filming, while Lars produced plays and television shows all over Europe, and their work schedules put a strain on their marriage.
+While vacationing with Schmidt in Monte Gordo beach in Algarve, Portugal in 1963, right after making the TV movie Hedda Gabler, she received a ticket for wearing a too-revealing bikini by the modesty standards of conservative Portugal.
 After almost two decades of marriage, the couple divorced in 1975.
-Nonetheless, he was by her side when she died on 29 August 1982, her 67th birthday.
+Nonetheless, Lars was by her side when she died on 29 August 1982, her 67th birthday.

+One of Bergman's grandchildren is Elettra Rossellini Wiedemann.

-In October 1978, Bergman gave an interview, regarding what was to be her last film role.
-Autumn Sonata explored the relationship between a mother and daughter.
-She played a classical concert pianist, who valued her career more than motherhood and caring for her two daughters.
-Bergman said that this role reminded her of the times when she had to "leave" her own daughters.
-She stated that "A lot of it is what I have lived through, leaving my children, having a career."
+In October 1978, Bergman gave an interview on her last film role, Autumn Sonata, which explored the relationship between a mother and daughter.
+She played a classical concert pianist, who values her career more than motherhood and caring for her two daughters.
+Bergman said: "A lot of it is what I have lived through, leaving my children, having a career."
 She recalled instances in her own life, "when she had to pry her children's arms from around her neck, 'and then go away' to advance her career."
-Before her death in 1982, Bergman made a few alterations in her will.
-The bulk of her estate was divided among her four children.
-She left some provisions for Rossellini's niece, Fiorella, her maid in Rome, and her agent's daughter, Kate Brown.
+In her will, the bulk of her estate was divided among her four children, with some provision for Rossellini's niece Fiorella, Bergman's maid in Rome, and her agent's daughter Kate Brown.